Follow the steps in this section for the configuration settings required for VxRail networking.

 If MLD Snooping is enabled, MLD Querier must be enabled.
 If MLD Snooping is disabled, MLD Querier must be disabled.

 For early versions of VxRail, multicast was required for the vSAN VLAN.
 One or more network switches that connected to VxRail had to allow for the pass-through of multicast traffic on the vSAN VLAN.
-Starting with VxRail v4.5, all vSAN traffic replaces multicast with unicast.
+Starting with VxRail v4.5 all vSAN traffic replaces multicast with unicast.
 This change helps reduce network configuration complexity and simplifies switch configuration.
-Unicast is a common protocol enabled by default on most enterprise Ethernet switches.
+Unicast is a common protocol that is enabled by default on most enterprise Ethernet switches.

 IGMP Snooping software examines IGMP protocol messages within a VLAN to discover which interfaces are connected to hosts or other devices that are interested in receiving this traffic.
 Using the interface information, IGMP Snooping can reduce bandwidth consumption in a multi-access LAN environment to avoid flooding an entire VLAN.
 IGMP Snooping tracks ports that are attached to multicast-capable routers to help manage IGMP membership report forwarding.
 It also responds to topology change notifications.